 Find your accommodation now!

-Today, the museum shows artwork from the 10th to the 20th century through Dr. Perez-Rosale’s collection and the city’s.
-The pieces that were owned by Dr. Jesus were never exposed before, and were incorporated with donations from artists’ families.
-The complex includes the Museum Maricel; Can Rocamora that connects the Maricel and the Cau Ferrat; Palau Maricel, in front of the two other buildings; Biblioteca Popular Santiago Rusiñol, inaugurated in 1936; and the Arxiu Històric de Sitges, on the ground floor.
+Today the museum shows artwork from the 10th to the 20th century; through Dr. Jesús Pérez-Rosales’s collection and the city’s.
+However, just recently, numerous pieces owned by Dr. Jesús Pérez-Rosales pass on display.
+The artists families incorporated part of the exhibition with donations.
+The complex further includes first the Museum Maricel; Can Rocamora that connects the Maricel and the Cau Ferrat; secound Palau Maricel, in front of the two other buildings; third the Biblioteca Popular Santiago Rusiñol, inaugurated in 1936; and last the Arxiu Històric de Sitges, on the ground floor.